kensnyder/pretty-var-export/README.md

 // see below for list of names pretty.handlers.remove('nan');

-// reset to default list
+// or you can reset all handlers pretty.handlers.reset();
-pretty.handlers.reset();
 ```